Deputy Secretary of Defense Kathleen Hicks visits Pearl Harbor Naval Shipyard

-Deputy Secretary of Defense Kathleen Hicks, met with the Commanding Officer of USS Hawaii, Cdr.
-Preston Gilmore, at Dry Dock 1 during a tour of Pearl Harbor Naval Shipyard (PHNSY), Hawai’i, on July 7, 2023.
+Deputy Secretary of Defense Kathleen Hicks, Assistant Secretary of Defense for Energy, Installations, and Environment, Brendan Owens, Sen. Mazie Hirono, Rep. Ed Case posed with shipyard leadership, USS Hawaii leadership and project team during a tour of Pearl Harbor Naval Shipyard (PHNSY), Hawai’i, on July 7, 2023.

 Hicks’ visit to the shipyard was to learn about the Navy’s largest military contract totaling $2.8 billion.
 The five-year project includes the replacement of Dry Dock 3 and construction of Dry Dock 5, which will support PHNSY’s ability to continue serving the Navy decades into the future by maintaining and modernizing the U.S. Pacific Fleet’s nuclear-powered submarines.